KiKoS0/kikos0.github.io/content/about/index.md

 # About Me

 ---
-I am Riadh Daghmoura, a software engineer from Tunisia who loves writing simple code and appreciates those who do as well.
-I currently work at [@Candidate.ly](https://candidate.ly).
+I'm Riadh Daghmoura, a software engineer from Tunisia who loves writing simple code and appreciates those who do as well.
+Currently at [Inngest](https://www.inngest.com/).

 I graduated from [ISSATSO](http://www.issatso.rnu.tn/) with a degree in software engineering a few years ago.
 I am interested in web development (mainly backend, though I’ve been doing a lot of frontend recently), DevOps, computer graphics, reverse engineering, and much more.